jkaashoek/senior_thesis/README.md

 * **dynamic_mode_decomp.ipynb**: Chapter 2 code to perform dynamic mode decomposition.
 * **clustering.ipynb**: code to run a hierarchical and k-means clustering on county death series, as described in Chapter 3.
-* **political_analysis.ipynb**: the remaining Chapter 3 code that performs the descriptive and regression analysis as well as generate figures.
+* **political_analysis.ipynb**: the remaining Chapter 3 code that performs the descriptive and regression analyses as well as generate figures.

 ## Data